Jinmeng-QC/MIAPE-QC/MIAPE-QC_draft.md

   - Retention time
   - Peak area
   - Scan time
-- Optimum parameters: Provide the optimum parameters for the software used for peak alignment, peak peaking and integration.

 ## Data Analysis - Quality Evaluation

 - Retention time variation

-Provide a list/table that contains the retention times of analytes that be detected and monitored.
+Provide a list/table that contains the retention times of each m/z or analytes that be detected and monitored.
 - Dwell time variation

-Provide a list/table that contains the dwell times of analytes that be detected and monitored.
+Provide a list/table that contains the dwell times of each m/z or analytes that be detected and monitored.